avoinsystems/odoo-backup-restore-s3/README.md

 | `SCHEDULE`              | Backup frequency. `single` = backup only once.
 See all available options [here](http://godoc.org/github.com/robfig/cron#hdr-Predefined_schedules).  |`single`   |
 | `CHECK_URL`             | A URL to call with a GET request after a successful backup   |   |
 | `PROTOCOL`              | The protocol to use (`xmlrpc`, `http`).
 HTTP is more memory-efficient. | `xmlrpc` |

+## Reliability
+There are some issues with both XMLRPC and HTTP protocols.

+The XMLRPC method will store the backup in memory and if the database size exceeds the available free memory, the backup fails.

+The HTTP method calls the `/web/database/backup` endpoint of Odoo and stores the database backup temporarily on the disk before uploading it to S3.
+However, Odoo doesn't provide the size of the database dump in its HTTP headers, so if Odoo times out while the database dump is being downloaded, the incomplete database dump is uploaded to S3 without any sort of errors.

+If you want to get alerts of the Odoo timeouts and failed backups, consider installing the [`backup_size_header`](https://github.com/avoinsystems/avoinsystems-addons) module to your Odoo.
+It overrides the default backup method and adds the `Content-Length` header to the response.